fluxcd/flux2/docs/cmd/tk_install.md

 ```
       --components strings   list of components, accepts comma-separated values (default [source-controller,kustomize-controller,helm-controller,notification-controller])
       --dry-run              only print the object that would be applied
+      --export               write the install manifests to stdout and exit
   -h, --help                 help for install
       --manifests string     path to the manifest directory, dev only
   -v, --version string       toolkit tag or branch (default "master")